When to Use Energy Gels and Hydration Drinks

 When to Use e-Fuel

 e-Fuel provides the perfect balance of energy, electrolytes AND hydration, all in one product.
 If you are using e-Fuel then there is no need to use other products – just drink 16 to 32 ounces of e-Fuel per hour depending on intensity, heat and humidity. e-Fuel is commonly used by cyclists, court and field sport athletes and just about any other athlete that isn’t concerned with the weight of a sports drink.
-Note: if you are competing in ultra events that last 12 to 24 hours or longer then you will likely need to incorporate protein based products into your nutrition plan as well.
+Note: if you are competing in ultra events that last 24 hours or longer then you will likely need to incorporate protein based products into your nutrition plan as well.

 Using e-Gel and e-Fuel Together